2026 average: $300 to $700/hr depending on specialty. Medical experts average $500+/hr.

 Estimate hours by phase

-Add travel and cancellation costs
+Add travel and cancellation provisions

 Real-World Use Cases